H4HWV2011/msjarvis-public-docs/thesis/33-spiritual-root-and-mother-carrie.md

 ## 33.6 Summary

 The spiritual root and Mother Carrie protocol are realized as a set of configuration choices, routing preferences, and evaluation weightings that emphasize care, continuity, and community context in one of the system’s processing paths.
-They shape how certain questions are framed and which patterns are treated as central, while remaining subject to the same safeguards, logging, and revision mechanisms as the rest of the architecture.
+They shape how certain questions are framed and which patterns, including those informed by multi-tradition religious and philosophical texts, are treated as central, while remaining subject to the same safeguards, logging, and revision mechanisms as the rest of the architecture.